 The target surface had to have a different surface model due to the incoming energetic flux of ions.
 To simplify the simulation, target poisoning was not considered.
 Hence, to compare the simulation with experiments, we had to stay in the regime of reduced deposition on target compared to target sputtering, or keep plasma ignited for only short periods of time and perform etching between each measurement.
 With these precautions, it was assumed that the target remains pure graphite.
-The sputtering of carbon atoms was defined with a 0.03 yield for all ions impinging at graphite target at 200 eV with normal incidence.
-This energy was chosen based on typical dissimulations [51] with argon lower densities.
+The sputtering of carbon atoms was defined with a 0.03 yield for all ions impinging the target.
+This yield value comes from SRIO simulations [51] with argon ions impinging a graphite target at 200 eV with normal incidence.
+This energy was chosen based on typical discharge voltage at these low power densities.
 With the price of added complexity, different yields for each ion as well as energy and angular dependence could have been used.
-However, this is a reasonable approximation since $Ar^$ is the dominant ionic species in most cases and the discharge voltage does not vary significantly.
-The sputtered particles energy follows a Thompson odistribution [52] defined by a 7.41 eV
+However, this is a reasonable approximation since Ar2 is the dominant ionic species in most cases and the discharge voltage does not vary significantly.
+The sputtered particles energy follows a Thompson distribution [52] defined by a 7.41 eV

 Fig. 2.
 Main ion intensities from mass spectrometry (empty marker), compared with simulated ion densities in front of the substrate (filled marker) for different currents.
-Both point sets correspond to a fixed ratio of 20% actylene.
-The grey lines show linear fit applied to experimental and simulated values together (determination factors $r^2$ are shown in the legend).
-The spectrometer intensities in counts $r^{-1}$ where converted to densities by multiplying by an arbitrary conversion factor ( $1.28 \times 10^6$ [m-3 s count-1]) chosen to give the best overall fits.
+Both point sets correspond to a fixed ratio of 20% acetylene.
+The grey lines show linear fit applied to experimental and simulated values together (determination factors r^2 are shown in the legend).
+The spectrometer intensities in counts $^{-1}$ where converted to densities by multiplying by an arbitrary conversion factor (1.28 \times 108 $\,$ [m $^{-2}$ s count $^{-1}$]) chosen to give the best overall fits.